risc0/risc0-ethereum/contracts/script/README.md

     This will result in two transactions sent from the deployer address.

+    > [!NOTE]
+    > When using Fireblocks, sending a transaction to a particular address may require allow-listing it.
+    > In order to ensure that estop operations are possible, make sure to allow-list the new estop contract.

-4. Verify the contracts on Etherscan (equivelent or its equivelent) by running the command again without `--broadcast` and add `--verify`.
+4. Verify the contracts on Etherscan (or its equivalent) by running the command again without `--broadcast` and add `--verify`.

 5. Add the addresses for the newly deployed contract to the `deployment.toml` file.